emilyayang/fullstack-application/README.md

 # fullstack-application
 Requirement:
-- Our goal is to build a ticketing order app for a particualr restaurant.
+- Our goal is to build a ticketing order app for any restaurant.
 - Users can submit an order to any restaurant listed in the dropdown below, and will be displayed passed on time the order was submitted.
 - The app should be able to filter by the resturant selection, and orders can be deleted off the list.